stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 Logging is one of the those things are universally present in software projects with their different, unique forms (business & technical requirements) and flavors (technical stacks).
 Logging is everywhere, from small 1-person-startups' products to large enterprises' systems, or even a simple algorithmic programming question where it's needed for checking outputs at implementation steps.
 We are relying so much on log for develop, maintain, and keep our programs up and running, however, not much attention has been paid on how to design logging within our systems.
-Often times, logging is treated as a second thought and only sprinkled into source code upon implementation like some magic powder that helps lighten the day-to-day operational abyss in our system.
+Often times, logging is treated as a second thought and only sprinkled into source code upon implementation like some magic powder that helps lighten the day-to-day operational abyss in our systems.

 {{<figure src="img/salt-logger.jpg" width=600 >}}